vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tko-on-vsphere-nsxt.md

 1. On the Configure page, specify the following items:

-   * Select the vSphere datacenter where the shared services cluster will be deployed.
+   * Select the vSphere data center where the shared services cluster will be deployed.
    * Select the Kubernetes version to use for the cluster.
 The latest supported version is preselected for you.
 You can choose the desired Kubernetes version by clicking on the down arrow button.
    * You can optionally define an alternative CIDR for the pod and the service.
 The pod CIDR and service CIDR cannot be changed after the cluster is created.
    * You can optionally specify a proxy configuration to use for this cluster.